ga-wdi-pvd/angular-intro-1/README.md

 Here we have access to the todo the user entered via a property on a controller of the same name that we used in the view (`this.newTodo`), we use that data to create a new todo, then add it to our collection.

-## You Do: Add a New Grumble
+## You Do: Add a New Todo

-- Create some UI for the user to enter in information about a new Grumble (i.e. inputs for `title`, `author`, `content`, and `photo_url`, as well as a button to submit)
+- Create some UI for the user to enter in information about a new Todo
 - Wire up your form's button to a method defined in controller
 - Bind each input to a property attached on the view model
-- When the user clicks submit, inside your method in the controller - use the user data to create a new `grumble` and add it to your collection of `grumbles`.
+- When the user clicks submit, inside your method in the controller - use the user data to create a new `todo` and add it to your collection of `todos`.

 ## Bonus: Conditional Rendering